SamClercky/project-compgeom/README.md

 # Simple Polygon Decomposition

-For the full report, look at: <https://samclercky.github.io/project-compgeom/>
+For the full report and build instructions, look at: <https://samclercky.github.io/project-compgeom/>